 3. The diary is exactly the sort of Dark artifact that it would have been a Very Bad Thing to have been caught with.
 Lucius dodged that bullet, the first time, but getting it out of his possession might not be a bad idea.
 He also knows that the diary is somehow a weapon (one specifically targeting Albus Dumbledore), but he doesn’t know the details of how it works.

 4. Even if the plot was in the works months before the summer, it was not set in motion before the summer break.
 It may well not have been finalized before the summer break.

 Lucius Malfoy is not the kind of man to pour his soul out to a diary.
 But it is possible that he might have gotten into a dialog with the diary revenant.
 And he might have been careless enough to take the revenant at its word.
 Tom is very persuasive.

 And we don’t know what the revenant might have told him.
-All we know for sure is that at some point he had been informed that that if someone got the diary into the hands of a student bound for Hogwarts, the Chamber of Secrets would be opened and all hell would break loose.
-Pharnabazus could perhaps be right and Lucius always had intended to give the diary to Ginny Weasley.
-But Harry’s stack of books were the first ones that were put into the cauldron the Diary landed in, and I still suspect that Dobby would not have got his pillowslip in such a twist unless the primary threat was to Harry Potter.
+All we know for sure is that at some point, either when he was first given the Diary in 1981, or at some point afterwards, he had been informed that that if someone got the diary into the hands of a student bound for Hogwarts, the Chamber of Secrets would be opened and all hell would break loose.
+Pharnabazus could possibly be right and Lucius always had intended to give the diary to Ginny Weasley.
+But Harry’s stack of books were the first ones that were put into the cauldron that the Diary landed in, and I still suspect that Dobby would not have got his pillowslip in such a twist unless the primary threat was to Harry Potter.

 For that matter, what was Dobby lurking around Privet Drive for, anyway, unless he had been ordered to keep an eye on Potter?